 Credit risk is the risk that counterparty to a financial instrument will fail to discharge obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
-It arises principally from government securities held, term deposits with banks, other receivables, cash and cash equivalents.
+It arises principally from Government securities held, Deposits with financial institution, other receivables and cash and cash equivalents.

 For risk management reporting purposes, the Fund considers and consolidates all elements of credit risk exposures (such as individual obligor default risk, country and sector risk).
-Default is assumed to have occurred after 30 days past due.